cin/kubectl-parallel-exec/README.md

 ```sh
 kubectl-parallel-exec -kubeconfig /path/to/kubeconfig -c container-name -l label-selector -n namespace command-to-execute
 ```
 - `-kubeconfig`: Path to the kubeconfig file.
-If not provided, in-cluster configuration will be used.
+If not provided, KUBECONFIG will be used if defined and then in-cluster configuration will be used.
 - `-c`: Container to execute the command against.
 - `-l`: Label selector to filter the pods.
 - `-n`: Namespace filter